Aberfan: William and Kate visit coal tip disaster site

 The couple met trustees from the Aberfan Memorial Trust who are involved in ensuring the maintenance of the garden, alongside some of the Aberfan Wives group who lost relatives in the disaster.

-Queen Elizabeth visited eight days after the tragedy and shortly after a mass funeral took place.
+Queen Elizabeth visited Aberfan eight days after the tragedy, shortly after a mass funeral took place, despite the Duke of Edinburgh and then-prime minister Harold Wilson visiting the scene the following day.

-Her decision not to visit sooner was said to have been one of the greatest regrets of her reign.
+Her decision not to go sooner to the site attracted criticism and was said to have been one of the greatest regrets of her reign.

 Despite this, mourners gathered to meet her and the bond she made with those she spoke to during that visit on 29 October 1966 endured throughout the rest of her life.

+Fellow Aberfan Wives member Denise Morgan said: "Everyone who was saying 'she didn't come to Aberfan' - she came at the right time, she came at the right time.

+"I really do believe she came as a mother that day, to sympathise and empathise with the terrible tragedy that happened in Aberfan."

-In 1974, she opened the garden to commemorate the victims and provide a place for bereaved families, survivors and the community to pay their respects.
+In 1974, the Queen opened the garden to commemorate the victims and provide a place for bereaved families, survivors and the community to pay their respects.

 She visited again in 1997, with her final trip to Aberfan in 2012 when she opened a new school called Ynysowen Community Primary.